Emby released a server app for the NVIDIA Shield TV back in February 2019, but the installation process wasn’t as smooth as I’d like.

 Select Movies from the drop-down menu and click OK.

 Start by selecting a display name for the library.
-This is how it will appear on screen in your Emby client app.
+This is how it will appear on the screen in your Emby client app.

 On my Emby server, I have all of my movie files in one library, but you don’t have to.
 If you want, you can split up your library into different sub-categories.

-Next we’re going to point your Emby server to the directory where you’re storing your video files.
+Next, we will point your Emby server to the directory where you’re storing your video files.

 Click on the Folders button to continue.